wristpy

 Introduction

 Wristpy is a Python library designed for processing and analyzing wrist-worn accelerometer data.
-This tutorial will guide you through the basic steps of using Wristpy to analyze your accelerometer data.
+This tutorial will guide you through the basic steps of using wristpy to analyze your accelerometer data.
 Specifically, we will cover the following topics through a few examples:

 • running the default processor, analyzing the output data, and visualizing the results.